-An entity that is a party to a MPSA and not a signatory to an ISO TOA will be enrolled following their submittal to (via NEPlanningApp@iso-ne.com) and acceptance by ISO of a completed Appendix A enrollment form.
+An entity that is a party to a MPSA and not a signatory to an ISO TOA will be enrolled following their submittal to (via NEPlanningApp@iso-ne.com) and acceptance by ISO of a completed enrollment form3 located on the "Enrollment in the New England Planning Region" page on the ISO website4.
 The entity will be enrolled as of the date that ISO accepts the form and verifies that the entity is a party to an MPSA.

-&lt;sup>1 A TOA is an agreement between a transmission owner and the ISO that, among other things, provides the ISO with operating authority over the transmission owner's commercial transmission facility(ies).
+1 A TOA is an agreement between a transmission owner and the ISO that, among other things, provides the ISO with operating authority over the transmission owner's commercial transmission facility(ies).
 A list of current transmission operating agreements can be found on the ISO TOA page.